NeuroanatomyAndConnectivity/heritability/README.md

-# Once you unzip the directory
-# You will find a directory called clean_pedi which contains an HCP pedi plus some functional files.
+A directory called clean_pedi is necessary to run these scripts.
 This is the directory from where you can run all your analyses.
-The pedigree file is hcp_pedi.csv.
-Make sure we used the same subject ids.

-# Step 0: Creates pheno files in .csv format
+** Step 0: Creates pheno files in .csv format **

-# Files should be out_*.csv
+Files should be out_*.csv

-matlab &
-edit run_step_0_make_csv.m
-# Edit brainDataName to match brain data you'd like to include.
+Edit brainDataName to match brain data you'd like to include.

-run_step_0_make_csv();
+`run_step_0_make_csv();

 # Step 1: Simply copies clean_pedi into several new directories - one per phenotype file containing X number of traits.